 But 10,000 hours.
 Oh my, that's a lot of time.
 Right?
 So I did a little bit of calculating and tried to figure out how long is 10,000 hours actually.
 First I divided it by 40 because I'm thinking, “Okay, what if someone was going to garden full time?”
 So if we divide 10,000 by 40 we get 250 work weeks.
 So that means you would literally commit to gardening for 250 weeks of work.
 So just quit your job, quit taking care of your kids, whatever it is that's currently requiring 40 hours of your time a week, and just go out and play in the garden.
 Sound good?
 I think that's pretty reasonable.

 Let's say you took off for like two weeks at the end of the year and maybe a week for spring break and a week in the middle of the summer.
 For 48 weeks out of every year, you're working.
 Any guesses as to how many years you're gonna have to work in the garden full-time to get the 10,000 hours in?
 Well, it's right around five years.

 So this is the secret guys.
 The way to get your own green thumb is this: For five years, I need you to work in the garden for 40 hours a week, for 48 weeks out of the year.

 I'm waiting.
 I'm guessing that most of you are like, Yeah, Nicole, that's not happening.
 Honestly, there's no way that could happen for me either.
 So the 10,000-hour rule is super cool if we're 10 and have a lot of time after school to pursue a new skill or hobby.

 Take The Green Thumb Quiz

-Discover your garden type and find out how Gardenary help you grow yourself to the next level
+Discover your garden type and find out how Gardenary can help you grow yourself to the next level.

 For me, when I first wanted to start gardening, I was 30 and had four kids that were under four and a half and barely had time to brush my teeth.
 So what is a girl to do?